ibexa/documentation-developer/docs/getting_started/install_ez_platform.md

 ## Prepare work environment

-To install eZ Platform you need a stack with your operating system, MySQL and PHP.
+To install eZ Platform you need a stack with your operating system, MySQL or MariaDB, and PHP.

 You can install it by following your favorite tutorial, for example: [Install LAMP stack on Ubuntu](https://www.digitalocean.com/community/tutorials/how-to-install-linux-apache-mysql-php-lamp-stack-ubuntu-18-04).